Cautious Optimism in Commercial Real Estate Capital Markets

 Where the current situation differs from the global financial crisis of 2009 is the hemorrhaging in the hospitality and retail sectors, as well as the $300 billion to $400 billion of equity capital in the market right now.
 In 2009, hotels and retailers weren’t necessarily missing rent payments, but liquidity had evaporated.

 Another difference, noted one panelist, is that in 2009 retail landlords wanted national credit tenants.
 Today, some of the largest retailers have been requesting – and receiving – concessions.
-Mom-and-pop retailers, in contrast, are paying their rents to remain ready for business.
+According to a report from Datex Property Solutions, as of mid-August, national store chains had paid 77 percent of their rent, while mom-and-pop shops had paid about 69 percent,3 taking into account the rent-relief agreements many of the stores had.

 From KBREC’s perspective, another noteworthy difference is that pre-pandemic underwriting across the board was much more responsible than in 2008-2009, so the CMBS market was less “frothy.”
 Most lenders were quick to establish a 90-day forbearance and are likely to restructure some debt in the next 90 days.
-As CMBS returns, KBREC completed multiple securitizations in June alone, albeit with smaller pools than in the past.
+As CMBS returns, KBREC completed multiple securitizations in the second and third quarter, albeit with smaller pools than in the past.

 Federal action fuels multifamily capital flow